Spyder01/Arachnea/README.md

 Collects the elements after applying all transformations and filters, returning them as an array.

-## Examples

-For more examples and advanced usage, refer to the examples directory.

 ## Todo

 - Combine successive filter operations into a single operation.
 - Document `actionsLoop` for custom terminating operation injection.
 - Improve the performance of atomic operations.
 - Add sorting, remove and flattening functionality.
 - Enhance performance optimizations.